Rohithsilent/AMAZON-SCRAPER/README.md

 * lxml
 * rich

-## How to use (NOTE: -i or --item and -n or --num are required fields):
+## How to use (NOTE: -item or --item and -num or --num are required fields):

 ### Get the repository: